moneroguides/1x03-using-moneo-as-money/script.md

 Once you have recorded your seed phrase click *Next*.
 Feather will offer you the same warning and if you're happy to continue, click *I understand*.

-We are now prompted to name our wallet and choose the save location.
+The creation of a wallet file means we don't need to use and expose our seed phrase every time we want to access our funds.
+We are now prompted to name this file and choose the save location.
 I'm going to choose the encrypted removable disk I set up earlier.
 Once again, when we're happy click *Next*.

-Now we need to choose a password to encrypt our private key.
+Now we need to choose a password to encrypt our wallet file.
 This should be a strong password regardless of whether someone else has access to our hardware.
 I'm going to be using the password generator bundled with KeepassXC, a password management program.

 Once that's done, select *Create/Open wallet*.